wordslab-org/wordslab-notebooks/README.md

 Local PC requirements

 - Windows 10 or 11, Ubuntu Linux 22.04+
-- x64 CPU (Intel or AMD), 16 GB RAM and 50 GB free disk space
+- x64 CPU (Intel or AMD), 16 GB RAM
+- 50 GB free disk space (see [more details here](./docs/install-local.md#storage-directories-size-mb---version-2025-10))
 - Nvidia GPU recommended but not mandatory, RTX 3000 or newer, at least 8 GB VRAM
 - CPU-only install possible, if you plan to use models hosted in the cloud in combination with your own PC
 - Administrator access (except if the Windows Subsystem for Linux is already installed on your Windows machine)